Handling Tough Financial Times with Crisis Management

 Start by reviewing all your accounts—checking, savings, retirement, and investments—and make a list of your household assets, like cars or real estate.
 This inventory will help you assess your financial health and determine what’s at risk during an emergency.

 Consider consolidating funds into a dedicated emergency savings account.
-Aim to set aside enough to cover three months’ worth of essential expenses, giving you peace of mind and quick access during a crisis.
+Aim to set aside enough to cover several months’ worth of essential expenses, giving you peace of mind and quick access during a crisis.

 Step 3: Prioritize Access to Funds